 Ways to Flirt in French Without Moving to France, Africa or Quebec

-You can get on the pro version of Tinder and change your geographical settings to whatever region of the world interests you.
+Next, you can get on the pro version of Tinder and change your geographical settings to whatever region of the world interests you.
 If you do happen to be in a French-speaking area, you can download the Gallic answer to Tinder, Happn.
 For those who prefer computers, popular dating websites in France include Meetic and Adopte un Mec.

 You might also just happen to meet someone lovely through traditional language exchanges over Skype.
 The best resource for finding French speakers looking to learn English is italki.
 If you’re looking to be a little less flirtatious and a little more professional, you can opt to hire a private tutor on italki too.
 They’ll be paid to help you polish your pickup lines.

 However you’re meeting people, you should of course be completely honest about your intentions, whether you’re looking for language practice, romance or both.
 Here are some good ways to express what you’re looking for:

 - Je cherche l’amour. — I’m looking for love.

 - Je cherche juste à faire de nouveaux potes. — I just want to make new friends.